SvenAelterman/DevCamp/Presentation/Data-Platform/README.md

 3. Follow the wizard and select your .dacpac.
 4. Deploy the database.

 You now have a database in Azure but no data deployed to it.
-In order to do that instead use a .bacpac
+In order to do that, use a .bacpac.

 <a name="Demo4"></a>
 ## Demo 4) Standing up a SQL Server in Azure using Marketplace ##